 This headset is clearly for the serious/pro gamer, and we would recommend it to anyone who thinks gaming is more than just a hobby.

-The surround sound is amazing but has 1 flaw.
+The surround sound is impressive but has one flaw.
 You will need to buy the Astro Mixamp pro.
-This can be a major turn-off for a lot of gamers, but it is also what makes the surround sound next level good.
-It is hard to achieve this kind of surround sound without a mixer.
+This can be a significant turn-off for a lot of gamers, but it is also what makes the surround sound next-level good.
+Achieving this kind of surround sound without a mixer is hard.
 We highly recommend you buy the Mixamp pro if you want the full experience of this headset.

 Click for Full Review